-- June‘2020, Building and simulating brain circuit models on Google Cloud, Google Office, NYC (To be confirmed)
+June 2022: Building and simulating brain circuit models on Google Cloud, Google Office, NYC (delayed)

 Major decisions about NetPyNE are made by the steering committee, guided by the Project roadmap and the Code of conduct.
-The committee incliudes members from a diverse range of institutions, positions and backgrounds.
+The committee includes members from a diverse range of institutions, positions and backgrounds.

 The current steering committee consists of the following members (in alphabetical order):

-- Joe W Graham (Software Engineer, State University of New York Downstate)
+Joe W. Graham (Research Scientist, State University of New York Downstate)

 Membership in the steering committee is a personal membership.
 Affiliations are listed for identification purposes only; steering committee members do not represent their employers or academic institutions.

-The project roadmap for the following five years (2019-2023) includes four large categories: quality control, development of new features, GUI extension, and dissemination and community engagement.
+The five-year project roadmap (2019-2023) includes four large categories: quality control, development of new features, GUI extension, and dissemination and community engagement.
 The main targets for each category, and the estimated period

 Quality control: robustness, reliability and reproducibility

-- 2020-2022: Robustness and error handling - Ensure the tool it is able to cope with erroneous inputs and errors during execution.
+2020-2022: Robustness and error handling - Ensure the tool is able to cope with erroneous inputs and errors during execution.
 Improved tool robustness will include input validation, exception handling and informational messages.